When Mean Gene Okerlund passed away, it was a loss not only to the fans of professional wrestling but to those who knew him well.

 Mean Gene Okerlund Bloopers and On-Air Gaffes

-According to a shoot interview with Okerlund conducted by RF Video, the SummerSlam 1989 blooper was actually taped beforehand.
+According to a shoot interview Okerlund had with RF Video, the SummerSlam 1989 blooper was actually taped beforehand.
 Okerlund explained that the wrong tape was aired during the live broadcast.
 Meanwhile, a frantic Vince McMahon was on a headset instructing Jesse Ventura to cover for Okerlund.
 Ventura instead made fun of Okerlund’s on-air gaffe and jokingly regarded Okerlund as a "troublemaker."
-One can easily imagine Vince in Gorilla position going, "GODDAMNIT!
+One can easily imagine Vince in Gorilla Position going, "GODDAMNIT!
 FINE THAT MAN!!"

-Okerlund also made another unscripted gaffe when on live television near the end of the 1992 Royal Rumble pay-per-view where he, while doing his interview, famously turned towards someone off-camera and said, "Put that cigarette out!" then went right on with his announcement.
+Okerlund also made another unscripted gaffe when on live television near the end of the 1992 Royal Rumble pay-per-view.
+While doing an interview, he famously turned towards someone off-camera and said, "Put that cigarette out!" then went right on with his announcement.

 One of my personal favorite Mean Gene moments comes from Survivor Series 1990.
-I’m going to take an excerpt from an article we have up here on Pro Wrestling Stories entitled Survivor Series 1990: WWE’s Memorable Thanksgiving Misfire.
-The whole piece is well worth the read.
+The following excerpt comes from an article we have up here on Pro Wrestling Stories entitled Survivor Series 1990: WWE’s Memorable Thanksgiving Misfire:

 ‘Things are really heating up,’ Mean Gene Okerlund hyped up to the crowd.